 When Rolf & Daughters opened in Germantown’s historic Werthan factory back in 2012, we didn’t quite know what to expect.
 Forgive us.
 We get it now.
 The shareable plates here take rustic Italian cooking to a space of sublime gluttony.
 Fair warning: two or three plates won’t be enough.
 Four may not even cut it.
 As you barrel through an onslaught of sourdough bread with seaweed butter, dry-aged beef tartare, and black bass in a koji beurre blanc, remember to breathe - and then put in an order of the housemade bucatini.
 Maybe the tagliatelle, too.
 You ordered the chocolate torte, right?
 Good.
 You didn’t come to one of Nashville’s best restaurants to fall before the finish line.

-There’s no food more synonymous with Nashville than hot chicken and there are lots of places to get it around town.
-If you only go to one spot though, it should definitely be Hattie B’s.
-The menu is simple: order a two, three, or four piece, or a sandwich, along with some sides.
-There are six heat options to choose from, starting with no heat at all and going all the way to “Shut The Cluck Up.”
-We can’t recommend the latter, but in case you tempt fate, each of Hattie B’s three locations sells iced tea by the gallon, so at least you can get some temporary relief.
+There’s no food more synonymous with Nashville than hot chicken and there are plenty of places around town to find it.
+If you only go to one spot though, make it Hattie B’s.
+The menu is simple: order a two, three, or four-piece chicken meal or sandwich, along with some sides.
+There are six heat options to choose from, starting from no heat at all and going all the way to “Shut The Cluck Up.”
+Should you wish to tempt fate with the latter, each of Hattie B’s three locations sells iced tea by the gallon, so at least you can get some temporary relief.
 And yes, there’s going to be a line, but it’s worth it.